aws-samples/step-functions-workflows-collection/uml-statemachine/README.md

 ## How it works

 `BlogBuySell` implements a UML state machine that models the behavior of a buy-sell stock order.
 It demonstrates how a Step Functions workflow implements UML state activities, event dispatch, guards, transition activities, fail states, and completion transitions.
-Its design, and how it traces back to its UML model, is discussed in depth in the blog post <URL to be included>.
+Its design, and how it traces back to its UML model, is discussed in depth in the blog post -URL to be included-.

 For a description of `ServiceRequest`, see [resources/ServiceRequest.md](resources/ServiceRequest.md).